edm1001/my-netflix-clone/README.md

 # Netflix Clone

 ## Description
-- this is a netflix like app using react, nextjs, tailwind and more
+ This is a netflix like app using react, nextjs, tailwind and more